 - the first whiff of a holiday dinner cooking in the oven.

 - the first taste of food after a day of religious fasting.

-(Perhaps even the first moments you have as a parent after three hysterical kids have finally conked out and you can lie on the couch, thinking happily about eating the cookies they left out for Santa).
+(Perhaps even the first moments you have as a parent after your hysterical kids have finally conked out and you can lie on the couch, thinking happily about eating the cookies they left out for Santa).